Nutrisystem is a popular weight loss program that offers specially formulated, prepackaged, low calorie meals.

 - Snack 3: Nutrisystem Ice Cream Sandwich

-This 3-day sample meal plan can be used to help you with meal planning on your Nutrisystem diet.
+This sample meal plan can be used to help you with meal planning on your Nutrisystem diet.

 Nutrisystem is a long-standing diet program that offers premade meals.
 It’s convenient and may lead to short-term weight loss, along with improvements in blood sugar control.